S1 - Being evil minded

 Idolatry is godlessness.
 Idolatry relates to ‘idol’ – ‘idol’ being an image or representation of a god used as an object of worship.
 Idolatry is, thus, the worship of an image of someone the person considered to be equated with God.

 We can also worship consumerism, the activity of buying and accumulating goods for the sheer joy of doing so.
 Others might turn towards a certain brand of cars.
-It starts becoming an idol when all we can think of is that person or item and when we are prepared to spend a substantial amount of money on that thing.
+It starts becoming an idol when all we can think of is that person or item and when we are prepared to spend a substantial amount of money on that thing; money is usually a good indicator.

 Idolatry can take the form of our own created ‘god’, of what we feel God ought to be.